AnikoShaverdashvili/RazorPagesDemoApp/README.md

 # ASP.NET Razor Pages CRUD App with Entity Framework Core and SQL Server

-This project is a basic CRUD (Create, Read, Update, Delete) application built using ASP.NET Razor Pages, Entity Framework Core, and SQL Server.
-The application allows users to add employees, delete employees, edit employee information, and view a list of all employees.
+This project is a full-stack web application built using ASP.NET Razor Pages, Entity Framework Core, and SQL Server.
+The application allows users to register and login to their account, add employees, delete employees, edit employee information, and view a list of all employees.
+This CRUD app provides a simple and intuitive interface for managing employee data in a secure and scalable way.

 # Installation
 To run this application, you'll need to have the following installed on your machine: